Skip to main content

 Commitments overview

-The Commitments overview gives you visibility into your existing compute commitments across all payer accounts.
+The Commitments overview gives you visibility into your existing commitments across all payer accounts.
+If you have enabled both the Compute and Database commitment services, use the All, Compute, and Database tabs to filter data by service type.

 PerfectScale for Commitments - Accounts Overview

-Accounts Overview shows four metric cards with organization-wide totals:
+Accounts Overview shows four metric cards with organization-wide totals.
+These totals are calculated from Active accounts only, see Account status below.

-• Average ESR: The average Effective Savings Rate across all accounts.
+• Average ESR: The average Effective Savings Rate across all active accounts.

-• Total Potential Savings: Combined monthly savings opportunity across all accounts from Savings Plans optimizations.
+• Total Potential Savings: Combined monthly savings opportunity across all active accounts from commitment optimizations.

-• Total Hourly Commitment: Total active commitment ($/h) summed across all accounts.
+• Total Hourly Commitment: Total active commitment ($/h) summed across all active accounts.

-The All accounts table below lists each account with its name, account ID, cloud provider type, ESR, current monthly savings, and SP potential savings.
+The All accounts table below lists each account with its Status, Account Name, Account ID, Cloud Provider type, Commitment type, Effective Savings Rate (ESR), current monthly savings, and potential monthly savings.
+Rows are sorted by status (Active first, then Inactive, then Unsupported).
 Select any row to open that account's individual overview.

-To return to Accounts Overview at any time, open the accounts menu in the sidebar and select Go to Accounts Overview.
+To return to Accounts Overview at any time, open the Account menu in the sidebar and select Go to Accounts Overview.

-Selecting a payer account from the Accounts Overview opens its Overview tab, which shows compute coverage, savings, and Effective Savings Rate (ESR) trends for that payer account.
+Selecting a payer account from Accounts Overview opens its Overview tab, which shows coverage, savings, and Effective Savings Rate (ESR) trends for that payer account.

-The sidebar also displays a Lifetime Savings counter at the bottom, showing total savings accumulated across all accounts since the earliest onboarding date.
+The sidebar also displays a Lifetime Savings counter at the bottom: total savings accumulated across all accounts since the earliest date your organization was configured for PerfectScale for Commitments.

 PerfectScale for Commitments Overview

-Effective Savings Rate (ESR) measures what fraction of your eligible compute spend is being saved through active commitments.
-A higher ESR means your Savings Plans and Reserved Instances are well-utilized.
-A declining ESR typically signals coverage gaps, underutilized commitments, or a rise in uncovered on-demand spend.
+Effective Savings Rate (ESR) measures what fraction of your eligible spend is saved through active commitments.
+A higher ESR means your discounted commitment coverage is well utilized.
+A declining ESR often signals coverage gaps, underutilized commitments, or a rise in uncovered on-demand spend.
+On AWS, commitments include Savings Plans and Reserved Instances where applicable.

 In the three cards at the top of Overview, you can see the account's current state.